dariocravero/jister/README.md

 ## Commands

-On the project's directory, run:
+This is dead simple.
+On your project's directory, run:

     jister push

+or:

     jister pull GIST-ID